daviden1013/NLP_NER_RE_Visualization_App/README.md

   port: <new_port>
 ~~~
 # How to customize the backend NLP model
-This frontend App is by default connected to the BERT information extraction pipeline (https://github.com/daviden1013/NLP_IE_Pipelines.git).
+This frontend App is by default connected to a BERT information extraction pipeline in [this repo](https://github.com/daviden1013/NLP_IE_Pipelines.git).
 See *./IE_model.py* and *./IE_modules/* for more details.
 All backend NLP models are stored in the *./models/* following file structure:
 ~~~
 ./models